promptfoo/promptfoo-docs/docs/configuration/guide.md

 <img alt="Multiple combinations of var inputs" src="https://user-images.githubusercontent.com/310310/243108917-dab27ca5-689b-4843-bb52-de8d459d783b.png" />

+### Other capabilities

+promptfoo supports OpenAI functions and other provider-specific configurations.
+To use, override the `config` key of the provider.
+See example [here](http://localhost:3000/docs/configuration/providers#using-functions).

 ## Configuration structure

 Here is the main structure of the promptfoo configuration file: